plepe/modulekit-form/README.md

 * max: maximum count of values
 * order: whether the elements of the array shall be orderable. true (default) / false.
 * removeable: whether the elements of the array shall be removeable. true (default) / false.
+* createable: whether new elements may be added. (boolean; default: true)
 * button:add_element: override text of "Add Element" button (may be translated)
 * req: require at least one element
 * empty_value: value to return if array is empty.
 Default: null.